FabioChiodini/ProjectSpawntck/README.md

 ### How to launch

+Create an instance on AWS (t1 micro, update it and install components using this script https://github.com/FabioChiodini/AWSDockermachine )
 Launch the main script with no parameters (all parameters are stored in the configuration file **Cloud1)

 ```